akhenakh/narun/README.md

 - [X] fix the version/tag system to long
 - [X] dont store arch as GOARCH since it may be a binary coming from another language.
 - [X] add shared files just like secrets
-- rename narun delete-app to narun app delete/list/deploy
+- [X] rename narun delete-app to narun app delete/list/deploy
+- add a backgroup loop to monitor memory and cpu and update the metrics
 - consistent naming of the KV/ObjectStore
+- [] Mount a directory from the host (wait until isolation or chroot)

 ## BUGS
 - deploy without config dont start the actual app